helixsoftco/vuelix/README.md

 npm run gen-api
 ```

-> _NOTE:_ `Java` is required to be installed for the OpenAPI generator to work

-This would generate the API client in Typescript, so you will also get type hints and autocompletion in VSCode.
+Which would generate the API client in Typescript and place the generated code in `src/api-client`.

+> **NOTE:** This command requires `java` to be installed, because the OpenAPI generator is built with it, if you
+> want to avoid asking all developers to install a `jvm` and run this command by themselves, just run it once you change
+> the OpenAPI spec, and commit the generated code, for that you need to remove the `/src/api-client` line from the `.gitignore`.
-The generated code is placed in `src/api-client`, that directory is ignored in GIT, because it can be generated always from the spec (`spec/schema.yml`), and it's not required to have it versioned.
+> The reason we exclude the generated client by default if because it can always be generated from the spec (`spec/schema.yml`), and because
+> the spec file is actually versioned, then the code reviewing is improved by checking only spec changes and not the generated code that nobody wrotes.

+> **INFO:** If you have a Mac with an M1 Chip, this page have the correct `OpenJDK` installers for you: https://www.azul.com/downloads/?os=macos&architecture=arm-64-bit

 To use the generated APIs just initialize them and make it available for the rest of the application.
 The following is an example using Swagger Demo PetStore API: